 This post originally came into existence almost 10 years ago, my boys were tiny tots.
-Now they are teens and the plastic problem is, if anything , worse but we are better placed to help now.
+Now they are teens and the plastic problem is, if anything, worse.
+At least we are better placed to help now.
 Two of us recently spent 8 days cleaning beaches on Cape York, the team shifted 1.7 tonnes.
 We made this little video, see how untouched this area is, nobody goes there.
 But 1.7 tonnes of trash came off this beach.

 Named after Tangaroa, the god of the ocean in Maori and Polynesian mythology, the Tangaroa Blue organization tries to look after the health of our oceans, minimizing marine debris and raising awareness of its negative impact on wildlife.

 It’s an awesome team effort and one that results in hundreds of Kgs of marine debris being collected, sorted, categorized and properly disposed of, every time.
-On our first beach clean up, on Snapper Island, 35 volunteers collected 235 Kg of junk, including a car battery, a fridge, 115 thongs and endless small pieces of plastic and foam.
+On our first beach clean up, on Snapper Island, 35 volunteers collected 235 Kg of junk.
+Finds included a car battery, a fridge, 115 thongs and endless small pieces of plastic and foam.

 Getting Children Involved In Volunteering to Clean Beaches

-We live on the doorstep of the Great Barrier Reef marine park.
-We’ve taken the children to the reef a few times to see exactly what it is we’re trying to protect, it’s an incredible and fragile ecosystem.
+We lived on the doorstep of the Great Barrier Reef marine park.
+We’ve taken the children to the reef a many times to see exactly what it is we’re trying to protect, it’s an incredible and fragile ecosystem.

-Our beach clean ups have had an amazing impact on the children.
-They never walk past a piece of plastic or a cigarette butt on a beach, we always have to pick it up.
-They are aware that any plastic on the street could be washed into storm drains and head directly to the sea, we pick that up too.
+Our beach cleanups had an amazing impact on the children.
+They never walk past a piece of plastic or a cigarette butt on a beach, we always had to pick it up.
+They are aware that any plastic on the street could be washed into storm drains and head directly to the sea, we picked that up too.

-They understand the threat to turtles and other marine animals from marine debris, and we’ve talked about how whole food chains and ecosystems could be affected, they care and truly want to help.
+They understood the threat to turtles and other marine animals from marine debris, and we would talked about how whole food chains and ecosystems could be affected in a catastrophic way.
+They cared and truly wanted to help.

-They see that if a thing needs doing, they could be the ones to do it.
+They saw from an early age that if a thing needed doing, they could be the ones to do it.

-They have met and talked to a good cross-section of people, from passing backpackers to senior citizens.
-People are always delighted to see the kids getting involved. ( What people like to think of as socialization, in educational terms.)
+They met and talked to a good cross-section of people, from passing backpackers to senior citizens.
+People were always delighted to see the kids getting involved. ( What people like to think of as socialisation, in educational terms.)

-We also tick educational boxes, in homeschooling we report on what progress the children are making.
+We also ticked educational boxes.
+In homeschooling we report on what progress the children are making.
 Curriculum areas on the environment and how it changes through interaction with people are clearly covered, plus large chunks of science, geography and maths.
-We sort, count, measure and weigh everything, sounds like maths to me!
+We sort, count, measure and weigh everything.
+That sounds like maths to me!

-Catching them young like this, I hope, will make them aware of their obligations to the environment for the rest of their lives, before they become jaded and decide it’s up to somebody else to do something about it.
-I hope I’m making more responsible global citizens.
+Catching them young like this, I hoped, would make them aware of their obligations to the environment for the rest of their lives, before they become jaded and decided it was up to somebody else to do something about it.
+I hoped to make more responsible global citizens.